allegro/allegro.tech/_posts/2019-09-30-grouping-and-organizing-classes.md

 ## Summary
 If you've never delved deeply into topics related to application architecture, I hope that I encouraged you to do so.
 The presented approach is obviously not the only right way to group classes.
-It works well in business applications but, for example, it doesn't quite fit into all kinds of libraries.
+It works well in business applications, but for example, it doesn't quite fit into all kinds of libraries.
 It also can be enhanced by using [Java 9+ modules](https://www.oracle.com/corporate/features/understanding-java-9-modules.html).
 If you know/use alternative ways to organize classes into packages, share them in the comment.